MaverickPoly/asmr-python-django/README.md

 # ASMR Python Django

 Welcome to the **ASMR-Python-Django** repository!
 This project is dedicated to creating 30 Django-based applications to enhance your web development skills.
-Below, you will find a list of projects with a brief description of each.
+Below, you will find a list of projects with a brief description of each!

 ## Table of Contents